What are your opening times?

 How do I register with the Practice?

-If you wish to register with the Practice, you must attend in person at the reception desk to collect registration forms.
-Alternatively you can pre-download these from our Practice website.
-Please allow at least 15 minutes so that you can complete all your registration details.
-You will then be offered the first available appointment to see the Practice Nurse to register.
+If you wish to register with the Practice, you can attend in person at the reception desk to collect registration forms.
+Alternatively you can download these from our Practice website.
+Please ensure you download all forms.
+Your completed forms will be reviewed by a Doctor and if required you will be offered a registration appointment.
 Your acceptance to be included on to the Practice list is at the discretion of the Doctor, and you must also meet the NHS entitlement criteria.
 If the GP is unable to accept you on to the Practice list you will be given a reason why your request to register has been declined.

 How do I request a House Call?